 This course is for the editorial board of the student newspaper.
 The editors will meet once per week to discuss policy matters, the upcoming issue and the instructor's critique of the past one.
-The editors will also write editorials and do advanced layout of the paper and begin directing content for CoastReportOnline.com.
-PREREQUISITE: JOUR A225 and must be editor on Coast Report staff.
-COREQUISITE: JOUR A135 or JOUR A145.
+The editors will work independently to produce each week's paper and stay up to date on posting content to CoastReportOnline.com.
+PREREQUISITE: JOUR A235 and must be editor on Coast Report staff.
+COREQUISITE: JOUR A145.
 Transfer Credit: CSU.